 The trade name and appearance of the drugs may change depending on which generic is being provided at the clinic at the time.
 It is important that patients can recognise the generic name of the drug in case the trade name and appearance change.
 If patients are not sure if they are being provided the correct treatment, they should be encouraged to ask why the name and appearance of the medication has changed.

 Patients need to understand antiretroviral treatment (‘patients must know their meds’).
 It is particularly important that patients accept that excellent adherence is essential and that they understand that resistance is dangerous, and that failure of treatment and emergence of resistance are usually due to poor adherence.

 Patients need to know about the drugs they will be taking.

 - During individual counselling sessions

-- In group education classes
+- In group education classes or waiting room education

 - Posters and videos are helpful